LeaWeiss206/LeaWeiss206/README.md

 ### Professional Philosophy

 I believe in writing clean, maintainable code and continuously improving both my skills and the projects I work on.
 Collaboration and communication are key to successful project outcomes, and I always strive to ensure that my work aligns with the goals and vision of the team.

+I am currently exploring new opportunities and am open to discussing how I can contribute to your team or project.
+If you'd like to get in touch, feel free to reach out via email at lea86206@gmail.com.

 ## Skills & Experience